DongzheLi/algorithms/Crack the Coding Interview/3.Stacks Queues/Questions/ResizingStack.md

 # Resizing Array Stack

-Underlying is an Item[], resizes when it reaches capacity.
+The underlying structure is an Item[], it resizes when it reaches capacity.

+## Implementation:

 ```java
 public class ResizingArrayStack<Item> implements Iterable<Item> {